mne-tools/mne-hcp/README.rst

 5. ICA components related to eye blinks and heart beats need to be removed from the data.
-Checkout the ICA slot in the output of `hcp.io.read_annot_hcp` to get the HCP ICA components.
+Checkout the ICA slot in the output of `hcp.read_annot` to get the HCP ICA components.

 Convenience functions
 ---------------------

-MNE-HCP includes convenience functions that help setting up directory and file layouts expected by MNE-Python.
+NNE-HCP includes convenience functions that help setting up directory and file layouts expected by MNE-Python.

-`hcp.make_mne_anatomy` will produce an MNE and Freesurfer compatible directory layout and will create the following outputs by default, mostly using sympbolic links:
+:func:`hcp.make_mne_anatomy` will produce an MNE and Freesurfer compatible directory layout and will create the following outputs by default, mostly using sympbolic links:

 .. code-block:: bash